marctrem/usbarmory-wiki-fork/Secure-boot.md

-**IMPORTANT**: enabling Secure Boot functionality on the USB armory SoC, unlike similar features on modern PCs, is an **irreversible** action that **permanenty** fuses verification keys hashes on the device.
-This means that any errors in the process or loss of the signing PKI will result in a **bricked** device uncapable of executing unsigned code.
+**IMPORTANT**: enabling Secure Boot functionality on the USB armory SoC, unlike similar features on modern PCs, is an **irreversible** action that **permanently** fuses verification keys hashes on the device.
+This means that any errors in the process or loss of the signing PKI will result in a **bricked** device incapable of executing unsigned code.
 This is a security feature, not a bug.

 The activation and use of the Secure Boot functionality is therefore **at your